-Parkview's lower campus is located in Yorkville at 201 W Center Street and Parkview's upper campus is located in Yorkville at 202 E Countryside Parkway.
+Parkview's primary campus is located at 7481 Mill Road, Oswego.
+The lower campus is located in Yorkville at 201 W Center Street and Parkview's upper campus is located in Yorkville at 202 E Countryside Parkway.

 Non Discrimination Statement